AnmolSingh-19/Power-BI-AtliQ-Hospitality-Analysis/README.md

 ## Business Requirement Understanding
 - **Client Needs Analysis**: Improved skills in understanding and translating business requirements into data analysis objectives.
-- **Targeted Analysis: Focused on specific parameters such as elite customer behavior, room type preferences, and platform partnerships to address key business concerns.
+- **Targeted Analysis**: Focused on specific parameters such as elite customer behavior, room type preferences, and platform partnerships to address key business concerns.

 ## Advanced Use of Power BI
 - **DAX Functions**: Gained proficiency in creating complex DAX measures to compute KPIs such as Total Bookings, Total Revenue, Average Rating, Occupancy %, and more.